movio/bramble/docs/configuration.md

   - **Required**
   - Supports hot-reload: Yes
+  - Configurable also by `BRAMBLE_SERVICE_LIST` environment variable set to a space separated list of urls which will be appended to the list

 - `gateway-port`: public port for the gateway, this is where the query endpoint is exposed.
 Plugins can expose additional endpoints on this port.